Azure/Community-Policy/Policies/Network/modify-subnet-routetable/README.md

 ```

 ## Notes
-Route tables are location-specific resources, so depending on the location of the VNet you need a different route table (e.g. North Europe, West Europe).
-For example, you cannot assign a route table in North Europe to a VNet's subnet located in West Europe.
-While multiple policy assignments could do the trick, it is desirable to reduce the amount of policy assignments to improve manageability.
-Passing route table settings as a parameter object enables the usage of location-specific settings within the policy definition, e.g. ```parameters('routeTableSettings')[field('location')].routeTableName``` with ```field('location')``` being the location where the route table is located (e.g. North Europe, West Europe).
-Long story short, instead of doing _n_ policy assignments with _n_ being the amount of locations or Azure region, you need just one single policy assignment.
+Route tables are location-specific resources, so depending on the location or Azure region of the VNet you need a different route table (e.g. North Europe, West Europe).
+For example, you cannot add a route table located in North Europe to a VNet's subnet located in West Europe.
+While this policy definition could be simplified and assigned once per location, reducing the amount of policy assignments improves manageability (e.g. reviewing audit results).
+Passing route table settings as a parameter object enables the usage of location-specific settings within the policy definition, e.g. ```parameters('routeTableSettings')[field('location')].routeTableName``` with ```field('location')``` being the location where the VNet's subnet is located (e.g. North Europe, West Europe).
+Long story short, instead of doing _n_ policy assignments with _n_ being the amount of locations, you just need one single policy assignment.
 Pretty neat isn't it.